El Rushbow behind the golden EIB microphone analysis and insight unavailable anywhere else.

 But precisely because he doesn't play the game, precisely because he breaks the rules, these guys are going to do everything they can to try to sabotage anything he wants.

-In fact, folks, it's it's so bad that I have no doubt that the degree of sabotage would be such that even if it's harmful to the country in a temporary basis, it will still happen.
+In fact, folks, it's so bad that I have no doubt that the degree of sabotage would be such that even if it's harmful to the country in a temporary basis, it will still happen because we're talking about people who want to preserve the things that create their standard of living.

 Washington is the greatest source of revenue.